withastro/docs/src/pages/en/core-concepts/framework-components.md

 :::

 :::note[Accessibility]
-Framework-specific accessibility patterns should work the same in Astro.
-Though, you need to be careful with the client directive being used so your accessibility-related JavaScript is being properly loaded and executed when needed.
+Most framework-specific accessibility patterns should work the same when these components are used in Astro.
+Be sure to choose a client directive that will ensure any accessibility-related JavaScript is properly loaded and executed at the appropriate time!
 :::

 ### Available Hydration Directives